Exploring the Depths of a Pivot Table: A Step-by-Step Guide

 3. Grouping and Subtotaling: Pivot tables allow you to group data based on certain criteria, such as dates or categories.
 This can make it easier to analyze the data and identify trends or patterns.
 Additionally, you can add subtotals and grand totals to provide a summary of the data at different levels.

-See also Best type of drills for household use
+See also Best drill bit for pottery

 Summary